ggcarvalho/ggcarvalho.github.io/content/posts/imageproc.md

 ## Conclusion
 ---

 Congratulations!
 You have built your first image processing toolbox!
+Although we have a Pythonic way here and there, the concepts are there so you can implement them in any other language.

 Now, I hope, you know to implement these tools yourself and use them in your application.
-Be creative, combine and tweak these tools to your liking!

-If you are interested in machine learning, these tools could be very interesting for you.
-For instance, I have been using some of these implementations for <em>data augmentation</em> purposes, since they are fairly easy to implement on the fly and prevent you to store several additional images on your computer.
+Be creative, combine and tweak these tools to your liking.
+I know you will find many use cases for it!
+For instance, I have been using some of these implementations for <em>data augmentation</em> purposes in Machine Learning, since they are fairly easy to implement on the fly and prevent you to store several additional images on your computer.

+Good Luck!

 ## Recommended reading